nicolamahon/OOP_Game/README.md

 Processing in Java - Game Assignment

 <hr><b>CONCEPT</b><br>
-The concept for my OOP assignment this semester was to make a game, any game, Processing.
+The concept for my OOP assignment this semester was to make a game, any game, in Processing.
-The video below give a basic demonstration of the functionality of the program and the expected user interactions.
+The video below gives a basic demonstration of the functionality of the program and the expected Player interactions.

-Click image below to play video:
+<b>Click image below to play video:</b>

 [![Video](http://img.youtube.com/vi/7liHKVstD8Y/0.jpg)](http://www.youtube.com/watch?v=7liHKVstD8Y)

 <hr><b>CONTROLS</b><br><ul>
-<li>MOUSE CLICK to release a ball</li>
+- MOUSE CLICK to release a ball
-<li>MOUSE LEFT and MOUSE RIGHT to move the paddle</li>
+- MOUSE LEFT and MOUSE RIGHT to move the paddle
-<li>ESC to exit the game at any stage</li></ul>
+- ESC to exit the game at any stage

 <hr><b>BASIC FUNCTIONALITY</b><br>
-User is presented with a wall of coloured bricks and a floating paddle.
+- Player is presented with a wall of coloured bricks and a floating paddle.
-Mouse Click releases a ball.
+- Mouse Click releases a ball.
 There are a maximum of 3 balls available for each game.
-Ball travels around the screen, bouncing off walls.
+- Ball travels around the screen, bouncing off walls.
-Player must use the paddle to prevent the ball from 'falling' off the bottom of the screen.
+- Player must use the paddle to prevent the ball from 'falling' off the bottom of the screen.
-When the ball hits one of the coloured blocks, the block disappears.
+- When the ball hits one of the coloured blocks, the block disappears.
-For every block that disappears, the player's score increases.
+- For every block that disappears, the player's score increases.
-If the player fails to keep the ball from falling off the screen, the ball is lost.
+- If the player fails to keep the ball from falling off the screen, the ball is lost.
-If the ball is lost, the player's score resets.
+- If the ball is lost, the player's score resets.

-As the player's score increases, the difficulty is increased.
+- As the player's score increases, the difficulty is increased.
-Once all 3 balls have been lost, the game is over.
+- Once all 3 balls have been lost, the game is over.
-Alternatively, if the player successfully removes all the blocks the game displays a win message.
+- Alternatively, if the player successfully removes all the blocks the game displays a win message.
-The player's highest score from all 3 ball-plays is displayed.
+- The player's highest score from all 3 ball-plays is displayed.
-The user can then add their name to the leader board.
+- The Player can then add their name to the leader board.
-Finally the current leader board is printed to the display with the option to exit the program.
+- Finally the current leader board is printed to the display with the option to exit the program.

 Now you know the basic functionality, let's see how it looks....

 <hr><b>BLOCK BREAKER</b><br>
-The user is initially shown a splash screen to welcome them to the game.
+The Player is initially shown a splash screen to welcome them to the game.
 This image is actual game footage.
 It gives the player an idea of what to expect.
 This screen displays for a few seconds using a frameCount check, then disappears.